MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 In this task, you will verify that directory synchronization is working.

-1. Within the Remote Desktop session to **adVM**, in the Microsoft Edge window displaying the Azure portal, navigate to the **Users - All users (Preview)** blade of the Adatum Lab Azure AD tenant.
+1. Within the Remote Desktop session to **adVM**, in the Microsoft Edge window displaying the Azure portal, navigate to the **Users - All users (Preview)** blade of the Adatum Lab AMicrosoft Entra ID tenant.

 2. On the **Users \| All users** blade, note that the list of user objects includes the **aduser1** account.